Let’s talk about art and mental health…

 Miller’s sister is a patient at the Cleveland Clinic in Cleveland, Ohio, where Miller quickly discovered a fertile environment for the arts.
 “They give you headphones and you can take a walking tour of the hospital,” she says.

 The clinic’s 27 locations throughout the world house some 5,000 pieces of art, with ambitions, according to its CEO, of becoming like the Museum of Modern Art.
-Tours of the collection is just one of the programs at the Arts and Medicine Institute, which was established in 2008 and includes bedside art and music therapy for patients as well.
+Tours of the collection are just one of the programs at the Arts and Medicine Institute, which was established in 2008 and includes bedside art and music therapy for patients as well.

 Iva Fattorini, chair of the Clinic’s Global Arts and Medicine Institute, says the connection between arts and medicine has ancient roots – but that it’s been lost over time.
 “We believe that sometimes due to a very rapid development of technology, the connection between arts and humanities and medicine was lost … so in a way the hospital has lost its soul,” Fattorini says.
 “We want to restore that connection.”